 An example where one can use the bulk theory to shed light on the boundary one was discussed in \cite{Chakraborty:2020swe,Chakraborty:2020cgo}.
 As is well known \cite{Smirnov:2016lqw,Cavaglia:2016oda}, if the original CFT is placed on a circle $S^1_x$ of radius $R$, a state in the CFT of energy $E$ and momentum $P$ gives rise in the $T\bar T$ deformed theory to a state of energy $ E(\lambda)$ (and the same momentum), with

 where $E(0)\equiv E$. $\lambda$ is related to the dimensionful $T\bar T$ coupling $t$, $\lambda\sim t/R^2$.
 It can be thought of as the value of the coupling $t$ at the ``Kaluza-Klein'' scale $R$.

 If one fixes the dimensionful coupling $t$, and takes the radius of the spatial circle, $R$ to infinity, the coupling $\lambda$ goes to zero, and the deformed energies (more precisely $ER$, which are related to the scaling dimensions of the corresponding operators in the IR CFT) approach their undeformed values.
 For large but finite $R$, $\lambda\ll 1$, and eq. \eqref{TTE} behaves as follows.
 For\footnote{We will set the momentum on $S^1_x$ to zero here and below, for simplicity.
-It is easy to generalize the discussion to non-zero momentum.} $\lambda R E\ll1$, the deformed energies $E(\lambda)$ are approximately equal to the undeformed ones, $E(\lambda)\simeq E(0)$.
+The generalization to non-zero momentum appears in \cite{Chakraborty:2023zdd}.} $\lambda R E\ll1$, the deformed energies $E(\lambda)$ are approximately equal to the undeformed ones, $E(\lambda)\simeq E(0)$.
 The deformation becomes significant for states with energies around $E_{\rm c}$, defined as